How Long to Flush Drano with Hot Water? (Quick Answer!)

 The Risks

-Let’s now talk about the possible dangers of using Drano and how you can avoid them or minimize their impact.
+Now let’s talk about the possible dangers of using Drano and how to avoid them.
 They include:

 a.
 Pipe Damage

 While Drano is naturally pipe-safe, you shouldn’t leave it in your drains overnight.
-Since it creates an almost-boiling temperature for dislodging clogs, the same temperature can corrode the pipes and damage them.
+Since it creates an almost-boiling temperature for dislodging clogs, it has the potential to damage your pipes if left for hours on end.

 Fix

 Don’t leave Drano in your drain overnight.
-Allow it to act for 15-30 minutes before flushing with hot water.
+Let it act for 15-30 minutes before flushing it with hot water.

 b.
 Unpleasant Smell

-While one of the Drano’s’ purposes is to get rid of bad smells from the drains, Drano itself has a pungent smell that can make your home uncomfortable for a few hours and may even make it hard for you to continue working with Drano.
+While one of the Drano’s’ purposes is to get rid of bad smells from the drains, Drano itself- ironically- has a strong smell.

 Fix

-Here are the various ways to avoid Drano’s pungent smell:
+Some ways to avoid Drano’s pungent smell include:

-• Neutralize the smell with salt, lemon juice, vinegar as I explain next
+• Neutralize the smell with lemon juice or vinegar

 How to Get Rid of Drano’s Displeasing Smell